Sudol67/Sudol67/README.md

 # Hi,

-## I'm jakub Sudoł
+## I'm Jakub Sudoł

-[//]: # I'm a Bioinformatics student at Poznan University of Technology
+# I'm a Bioinformatics student at Poznan University of Technology

 ### 🌱 About Me